Anderon-hk/redmine-planner/README.md

 ## Getting Started

+install by `pnpm install --frozen-lockfile` to install packages of exact version as first installed

 First, run the development server: `npm run dev`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.